Verathragna/house-blueprint-generator/README.md

 All layouts are scaled to fit within a 40×40 coordinate space.
 Rooms whose positions or dimensions would exceed these bounds are scaled down before being written.
-The preprocessing step in `scripts/build_jsonl.py` enforces this limit and will raise an error if any room falls outside the `[0, 40]` range.
+The preprocessing step in `scripts/build_jsonl.py` verifies that every room supplies both `x` and `y` coordinates and enforces the `[0, 40]` range, raising an error if a room is missing a coordinate or lies outside the bounds.

 ## Training